allbecauseyoutoldmeso/CV/README.md

 **Reading**
 Anything and everything.
 **Art and Design**
-You can see some a few of my projects <a href="https://www.behance.net/ALLBECAUSEa6c2">here</a>.
+You can see a few of my projects <a href="https://www.behance.net/ALLBECAUSEa6c2">here</a>.